Skip to main content

 Fats are essential for life, performing roles that extend far beyond energy storage.
 They form the structure of every cell membrane in your body, enabling communication between cells.
 Critically, they are the raw material for steroid hormone synthesis.
 The body uses cholesterol, derived from dietary fats or produced internally, as the molecular backbone to create testosterone, the estrogens (estradiol, estrone, estriol), progesterone, and cortisol.

 The quality of the fats you consume is immensely important.
-A diet rich in anti-inflammatory omega-3 (found in fatty fish) and monounsaturated fats (found in olive oil and avocados) supports healthy cellular function and can modulate inflammatory pathways that might otherwise disrupt hormone signaling.
+A diet rich in anti-inflammatory omega-3 fatty acids (found in fatty fish) and monounsaturated fats (found in olive oil and avocados) supports healthy cellular function and can modulate inflammatory pathways that might otherwise disrupt hormone signaling.

 Conversely, high intakes of certain processed vegetable oils and trans fats can promote inflammation, potentially interfering with hormonal balance at a cellular level.
 Your fat intake directly influences the structural integrity of your cells and the availability of precursors for your most vital steroid hormones.